benders5e/benders5e/airbender.md

 </div-->
 #### Wake
 *Cost: 2 chi*
-You use your airbending to augment momentum of a moving object.
+You use your airbending to augment the momentum of a moving object.
 Until the beginning of your next turn, a moving object of your choice gets a +10 bonus to speed.
 If the object is a projectile, it deals additional damage equal to your bending die.

 #### Funnel
 *Cost: 2 chi*